This post contains affiliate links. Read the full disclosure here.

 • Leave out an outfit for the next day.
 And don’t forget shoes!

-• Leave room in your carry-on to put your dirty clothes/pajamas you are still wearing when your luggage goes out.
+• Leave space in your carry-on to put your dirty clothes/pajamas you are still wearing when your luggage goes out.

 • Try to leave out just the essential toiletries so the rest can go in your regular luggage.